 Excellent results may be attained in the treatment of small enclosures since it is often possible to control the temperature during fumigation and also to make the enclosure virtually gas tight.
 Take care not to overdose during these fumigations.
-A single pellet of this product will treat a space from 1.4 to 10 cubic feet and a single tablet of this product from 6.9 to 50 cubic feet.
+A single PHOSTOXIN® pellet will treat a space of from 1.4 to 10 cubic feet.
+A single PHOSTOXIN® tablet from 6.9 to 50 cubic feet.